South Dakota Group Health Insurance Plans: Comprehensive Coverage for Your Business

 Small business owners in South Dakota can choose between different types of health coverage.

 Another option is for small businesses to provide a Qualified Small Employer Health Reimbursement Arrangement (QSEHRA).
-Through this account, employers can pay a set amount monthly toward the cost of a qualified insurance policy that the worker obtains on their own.
+Through this account, employers can pay a set amount monthly toward the cost of a qualified protection policy that the worker obtains on their own.

 A Group Coverage Health Reimbursement Plan is a variation that some companies adopt.
 In this case, the employer provides group health insurance plus a monthly allowance for deductibles, copays, and other charges.